PostHog/posthog.com/contents/customers/wowzer-ai.md

 "It was as simple as clicking a few buttons.
 Within a few days of creating the survey, we saw that many users wanted a way to earn free credits.
 We used this informatiion to create our referral program, which now accounts for a significant portion of our growth."

-"To summarize everything: if we weren't using PostHog, we wouldn't be able to uncover the amount of 'gems' we do!"
+"To summarize, if we weren't using PostHog, we wouldn't be able to uncover the amount of 'gems' we do!"